-Continued growth for the City's commercial development primarily lies along the Highway US 78/GA 138 corridor, with a new commercial expansion planned to open the end of 2021-beginning of 2022.
+Continued growth for the City's commercial development primarily lies along the Highway US 78/GA 138 corridor.
+A new commercial shopping development opened the beginning of 2022.

-The City of Monroe's population is estimated at 13,673 residents.
-Among the top ten employers in the City, four are governments accounting for 18.6% of all jobs in the city.
+The City of Monroe's population is estimated at 14,928 residents.
+Among the top ten employers in the City, four are governments accounting for 18.9% of all jobs in the city.